-LEVEL o In School Suspension - Short-Term (1-10 Days) Out Of School Suspension and/or Abeyance - Short-Term (1-10 Days) OUT-OF-SCHOOL SUSPENSIONS ARE SUBJECT TO LIMITATIONS DESCRIBED ON PG 17 ety may be contacted in Appropriate Circ cumstances Any Action from the prior level 4 o Out of School Susper nsion and/or Abeyance - Long-T Term (11-30 Days) Ξ OUT-OF-SCHOOL SUS PENSIONS ARE SUBJECT TO LIMIT.
-ATIONS DESCRIBED ON PG 17 LEVEL 4 o Restorative Confere nce and/or Restorative Circle (u pon re-entry to school) o Removal By Hearing Officer For Likely Injury To Self Or Others o Removal By Student's IEP Team To An Interim Alternative Education Setting Any Action from the prior level (s) may also be imposed. • w Out of School Sus pension and/or Abeyance - Lon g-Term (11-180 Davs) PENSIONS ARE SUBJECT TO LIMIT.
-LEVEL Restorative Conference and/or Restorative Circle (upon re-entry to school) Expulsion L'Apulsion
+LEVEL 2 Both mandatory actions from Level 1must also be imposed. • Restorative Conference and/or Restorative Circle • Behavior Contract • Restorative Conference and/or Restorative Circle • Social Skills Groups and/or Mentoring • In School Suspension - Short-Term • Out Of School Suspension and/or Abeyance - Short-Term (1-3 Days) LEVEL 3 Any Action from the prior level(s) may also be imposed.
+Short-Term In School Action and/or Abeyance Restorative Conference and/or Restorative Circle In School Suspension Out Of School Suspension and/or Abeyance - Short-Term (1-10 Days) Department of School Safety Contact in Appropriate Circumstances LEVEL 4 Any Action from the prior level(s) may also be imposed. • Out of School Suspension and/or Abeyance - Long-Term (11-30 Days) • Restorative Conference and/or Restorative Circle • Removal By Hearing Officer For Likely Injury To Self Or Others • Removal By Student's IEP Team To An Interim Alternative Education Setting LEVEL S Any Action from the prior level(s) may also be imposed. • Out of School Suspension and/or Abeyance - Long-Term (11-180 Days) • Restorative Conference and/or Restorative Circle (upon re-entry to school) • Expulsion

-- All parent conferences will be made in a timely manner.
-Parents may participate in a conference via phone or another accessible mode of communication.
-Students will not be disciplined further merely because their parent cannot participate in a conference. - A student who willingly assists or forces another student to commit a violation of these guidelines will be held equally accountable for the violation. - Attempted violations may require Actions.
+- All parent conferences will be made in the timeliest manner. - A student who willingly assists or forces another student to commit a violation of these guidelines will be held equally accountable for the violation. - Attempted violations may require Actions.
 Administrators will determine the appropriate level of Action to take for an attempted violation.
-The Action will generally be at a level less than that of the actual violation. - Administrators may apply an action that is one level higher than that listed, but only after approval from the Assistant Superintendent or Director from Elementary or Secondary Leadership.
-The Assistant Superintendent or Director will not permit a single type of behavior to be elevated more than one level, regardless of the frequency of occurrence.
-The Department of Student Equity and Intervention will review whether the teachers and/or administrators have attempted to effectively implement interventions to address any underlying or unresolved issues. - Two Level 2 violations ("Improper Use of Technology, Telecommunication Device" and "Other Technology") may be elevated to a Level 3 violation but cannot result in out of school suspension.
-One Level 3 violation ("Improper Use of Technology, Computer") may be elevated to a Level 4 violation but cannot result in a long-term suspension. - For suspensions, Administrators must communicate with the Department of Student Equity and Intervention immediately.
-The Department of Student Equity and Intervention will review all suspensions. - When determining the appropriate level of action to take, administrators may consider a student's claim of self defense, defense of others or defense of property. - When determining the appropriate action to take, Administrators at the elementary level (Pre-K-5th Grade) may consider all violations, with the exception of possession of firearms or any incidence of threat to an educational institution, at one level lower than that of the actual violation. - Administrators may not withdraw a student's open enrollment or magnet status during the school year as a consequence for a discipline violation. - Students will not receive any suspension for attendance violations. - Law Enforcement Officers, including School Resource Officers, School Safety Officers, and other law enforcement and security personnel shall not be involved in low-level student discipline.
+The Action will generally be at a level less than that of the actual violation. - For repeated and/or multiple offenses, Administrators may apply an action that is one level higher than that listed, but only after approval from the Department of Student Equity and Intervention. - When determining the appropriate level of action to take, administrators may consider a student's claim of self defense, defense of others or defense of property. - When determining the appropriate action to take, Administrators at the elementary level (Pre-K-5th Grade) may consider all violations, with the exception of possession of firearms or any incidence of threat to an educational institution, at one level lower than that of the actual violation. - Administrators may not withdraw a student's open enrollment or magnet status during the school year as a consequence for a discipline violation. - Students will not receive out of school suspension for attendance violations. - Law Enforcement Officers, including School Resource Officers, School Safety Officers, and other law enforcement and security personnel are not involved in low-level student discipline.
 Low level offenses are levels 1, 2 and 3.
 An administrator must immediately notify an Assistant Superintendent or Director and the Department of Student Equity and Intervention when law enforcement is contacted.
-Law Enforcement may be contacted in cases of vandalism where the District is seeking restitution for damage to school property.
-"Involvement" of School Safety means that School Safety personnel will not participate in the discipline decision(s) that occur after an incident.
-This in no way prohibits School Safety involvement during or immediately after an incident to protect student, staff, or visitor safety.